 Fig.~\ref{fig:flow_diagram} shows a flow diagram of our hierarchical planning architecture applied to the MCRP.
-First, we use our prior information to compute visibility scores, relative to the expected observer distributions, across an area of interest.
+First, we use prior information to compute visibility scores, relative to the expected observer distributions, across an area of interest.
 Using the resulting visibility map, we segment the environment into regions of cover (or low visibility), which we use as nodes in a graph structure.
-We then calculate minimum visibility paths, using A$^*$ search, between the regions to serve as edges in the graph.
+We then calculate minimum visibility paths, using A$^*$ search, between regions to define graph edges.
 Between each node and edge pair, we compute overwatch scores based on the visibility to the edge from within the node.
 Together, this information forms a topological graph of the environment.
-We encode this graph in our \ac{MIP} graph planner to compute an optimal plan for the multi-robot team.
-To form our mid-level plan, we assign each robot a route, which corresponds to a A$^*$ path, and a role in the coalitions of robots that form (i.e., leader or follower).
+We encode this graph in our \ac{MILP} graph planner to compute an optimal plan for the multi-robot team.
+To form our mid-level plan, we assign each robot a route, which corresponds to an A$^*$ path, and a role in the coalitions of robots that form (i.e., leader or follower).
 Each robot then controls to its path using \ac{MPPI} in our low-level planner, performs overwatch, and/or moves in formation with their coalition.
 The following sections outline the algorithms that comprise each block of our overall hierarchical planner.
-Our core contribution is the graph planning algorithm in Sec.~\ref{sec:mip_approach}.
-We introduce the construction of graphs for the \ac{MCRP} in Sec.~\ref{sec:graph_generation}.
+First, we introduce the construction of graphs for the \ac{MCRP} in Sec.~\ref{sec:graph_generation}.
+In Sec.~\ref{sec:mip_approach}, we present our core contribution, the graph planning algorithm.
 Finally, we present the technical detail of our mid-level and low-level planners in Sections \ref{sec:mid_level} and \ref{sec:low_level}, respectively.